 CPA stream students must complete an undergraduate degree including a set of courses that cover the required competencies for entry to CPA Canada's Professional Education Program (PEP).
 Each of these courses are offered in the HBA program.
-In addition, upon completion of the HBA program, CPA stream students are able to apply for admission to Western's Graduate Diploma in Accounting (approval currently in process).
-Upon successful completion of this 13 week graduate diploma program, students are qualified to enter the CPA PEP at an advanced stage, Capstone Modules 1 and 2 and continue on to complete the Common Final Examination.
+In addition, upon completion of the HBA program, CPA stream students are able to apply for admission to Western's Graduate Diploma in Accounting.
+Upon successful completion of this 13 week graduate diploma program, students are qualified to enter the CPA PEP at an advanced stage, Capstone Modules 1 and 2, and continue on to complete the Common Final Examination.
 The HBA program combined with Western's Graduate Diploma in Accounting is accredited under CPA National Accreditation Standards.
-For further information, please see http://www.cpaontario.ca/Admissions/QualificationProcess/AcademicRequirements/1014page1141.as px
+For further information, please see: